SIKH YATRA – PAKISTAN

 The aim of Religious Tourism is not merely Money and Economy Acceleration, but promoting the Soft Image of Pakistan by making possible safe travel of Yatrees during their Yatra and Pilgrimage.
-One can say it is the journey from Terrorism to Tourism.
+One can say it’s a journey of love, peace and interfaith Harmony !

 Voyage Planners is looking forward on venture on Sikh Tourism in Pakistan, by providing Tailor-made Tours for Pakistan Sikh Yatra.
 The hub of Sikh Religion in Pakistan as previously stated is Punjab in which Nankana Sahib, Kartar pur Sahib and Guru Nanak Dev-Ji are famous and important religious attraction for Sikh Yatrees.